AJunque9/GoAround/README.md

     - [Examples](#examples)

 ## Liability disclaimer
 This tool has been developed to help pentesters in their daily post-exploitation tasks and as a research project.
-Any malicious of this tool or its usage in third-party systems without the corresponding permission shall be under the sole responsibility of the user.
+Any malicious usage of this tool or its usage in third-party systems without the corresponding permission shall be under the sole responsibility of the user.

 ## Installation